Qumulo/docs/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 #### To Rotate an Access Token for a Service Account

-1. To ensure that there is only one access token for each service account, run the {% include qq.html command="auth_list_access_tokens" %}.
+1. To ensure that there is only one access token for each service account, run the {% include qq.html command="auth_list_access_tokens" %} command.

    If multiple access tokens exist, delete any unused access tokens.

-1. To create a new access token for the service account, run the {% include qq.html command="auth_create_access_token" %}.
+1. To create a new access token for the service account, run the {% include qq.html command="auth_create_access_token" %} command.

 1. In the credential store of your service, replace the old access token with the new one.